redin22/real_estate_covid/README.md

-# real_estate_covid

-How did COVID-19 affect people's housing preferences?
+# How did COVID-19 affect people's housing preferences?

 This project examines how the COVID-19 pandemic has reshaped the real estate market by causing a shift in property demand from tier 1 cities to tier 2 and tier 3 cities.
 I hypothesize that with the enforcement of stay at home orders and closure of social facilities, people were no longer attracted to big and expensive cities.
 They therefore moved to